Ren23813/command-line-clue/game/notebook.md

 Letter oppener is not a weapon.
 Found in school gymnasium.
 The Banker is not a suspect.
 Found in the houses cottage.
 Walking stick is not a weapon.
 Found in cellar.
+The baker is not a suspect.
+Found in living room.

 Location of the crime is still unknown - the room must have been empty when it happened...